sbtr1/winereviews/README.md

 # winereviews
-Text mining 120,000 wine reviews
+Text mining 120,000 wine reviews for the purpose of creating an interactive visualization.